Exercises

 - What are the values of

-after running the following code?int i = 0, j; j = ++i; j = i++;
+iandjafter running the following code?int i = 0, j; j = ++i; j = i++; - What does the following code print?

 int i = 42; std::string output = (i < 42) ? "a" : "b"; std::cout << output << std::endl;